Skip to main content

 1. Name Your LLC

-Curious on if your name is unique and available?
-You check your Alaska LLC’s name availability through Alaska’s entity name search.
-You can reserve your LLC name in Alaska for 120 days by filing the Business Name Reservation form and paying the $25 fee.
+If you’re name is available but you’re not quite ready to form your LLC you can reserve it in Alaska for 120 days by filing the Business Name Reservation form and paying the $25 fee.
 You may renew your reservation twice.

 It costs $25 to get a DBA in Alaska.
 A DBA (doing business as) allows you to use a different name than your legal LLC name.
 To get a DBA in Alaska, you’ll file the New Business Name Registration form.

-A registered agent is someone (individual, company, or yourself) you designate to accept state and legal paperwork on your business’s behalf.
-LLCs in Alaska are required to have a registered agent.
+A registered agent is someone you designate to accept state and legal paperwork on your business’s behalf.
+All LLCs in Alaska are required to have a registered agent.

-The duties of a registered agent in Alaska are covered in AK Stat § 10.06.150.
-They must:
+The duties of a registered agent in Alaska are covered in AK Stat § 10.06.150 and include:

-• Have a physical address (no P.O.
-Boxes or virtual offices) in the state.
+• Having a physical address (no P.O.
+Boxes or virtual offices) in the state

-• Accept correspondence from the State of Alaska and legal mail on behalf of your business.
+• Accepting correspondence from the State of Alaska and legal mail on behalf of your business

 Yes.
 You can be your own registered agent in Alaska, but keep in mind your name and address will go on the public record.
 You’ll also have to be available to receive state and legal mail in person by keeping regular business hours.
 Not something many business owners can do.